dod-zh/web/content/about/diversity.md

 ---
 title: "Diversity & Inclusion"
-description: "Our commitment to diversity and inclusion at DevOpsDays Switzerland"
+description: "Our commitment to diversity and inclusion at DevOpsDays Zurich"
 ---

 ## Our Commitment